signalfx/entity-etl/README.md

 * 401 HTTP Unauthorized

 The token that has been used to issue the request is invalid.
-Please note [the difference between User API Token and Access Token](https://github.com/bgola-signalfx/entity-etl).
+Please note [the difference between User API Token and Access Token](https://docs.signalfx.com/en/latest/admin-guide/tokens.html#tokens-overview).
 Valid organization-level access token should be used for the execution of the sample script.
-Make sure that the etl script is pointing to the correct [SignalFx realm](https://developers.signalfx.com/#realms-in-endpoints).
+Make sure that the script is pointing to the correct [SignalFx realm](https://developers.signalfx.com/#realms-in-endpoints).

 Sample response: